mccoderpy/discord.py/docs/ext/commands/extensions.rst

     @commands.command()
     async def hello(ctx):
-        await ctx.send(f'Hello {ctx.author.display_name}.')
+        await ctx.send('Hello {0.display_name}.'.format(ctx.author))

-    async def setup(bot):
+    def setup(bot):
         bot.add_command(hello)

 In this example we define a simple command, and when the extension is loaded this command is added to the bot.
 Now the final step to this is loading the extension, which we do by calling :meth:`.Bot.load_extension`.
-To load this extension we call ``await bot.load_extension('hello')``.
+To load this extension we call ``bot.load_extension('hello')``.

 .. admonition:: Cogs
     :class: helpful